-Enter the administrator username admin and default password admin.
+Enter the administrator username as admin and use the default password admin.

-The Setup Wizard
+Starting the Setup Wizard

-After login, the Web Interface will appear and the cOS Core setup wizard should begin automatically.
-The first wizard dialog is the wizard welcome screen which should appear as shown below.
+After logging in for the first time, the Web Interface will appear and the cOS Core setup wizard should begin automatically as a popup window.
+If the wizard is blocked by the browser, it can be started manually by pressing the Setup Wizard button in the Web Interface toolbar (shown below).